Runbook/runbook/docs/developers/creating_monitors.md

 ###### Example Health Check: always-true

-The following Monitor code will always return `True`, which means the Monitor itself will always be `healthy`.
+The following Monitor code will always return `True`, which means the Monitor itself will always be `true`.

     def check(data):
-      ''' Always return healthy '''
+      ''' Always return true '''
       return True